 - Help you make a criminal complaint against your abuser

 - Tell you what to expect from the court proceedings if there is going to be a trial

 People have different concerns and questions during this stressful and frightening time in their lives.
-If we have not addressed yours, please call us: (603) 668-8711 ext.
+If we have not addressed yours, please call us at (603) 668-8711 ext.
 5530.
-If we have addressed your concerns and you still have questions please call us as well.
+Don't hesitate to contact us if you still have questions.